yeasy/learning_pickleball/05_drop_en.md

 When drop the ball, avoid returning the ball too far and too high, so that the opponent can volley the ball.

-When you have mastered the Dink, you can do Drop training.
+First practice defensive Drop without spin, and then practice Drop with spin (mainly topspin), which has a certain degree of offensiveness.

-First, take a step back from the NVZ line, and do not exceed this distance for fixed-point Drop training.
-After mastering it, take a step back for training until you retreat to the backcourt line for netting training.
+* Fixed-position training: take a step back from the NVZ line, and do Drop training.
+After mastering it, take one more step back for training until you retreat to the backcourt line.

-After mastering the fixed-point Drop training, you can carry out the Drop training while running.
-The sparring team hits the ball to the backcourt, and the players release the net and follow the ball to the front of the net to form a stalemate.
+* Moving training: After mastering the fixed-position Drop training, you can carry out the Drop training while moving.
+The sparring player hits the ball to the backcourt, and you Drop the ball and follow the ball to run to the net to form a stalemate.